k-s-pavan-kumar/FolderStructure/README.md

-# Folder Structure Tracker
+# Folder Structure

 ## Overview

-Folder Structure Tracker is a Visual Studio Code extension that helps you quickly generate a clean, readable Markdown representation of your project's folder structure.
+Folder Structure is a Visual Studio Code extension that helps you quickly generate a clean, readable Markdown representation of your project's folder structure.

 ## Features